4 Amazing Health Benefits of Sunflower Seeds

 Sunflower Seeds Nutrition

-The following nutritional information is for a one-ounce serving of dry roasted sunflower seeds, without salt:
+It's hard to believe so much nutrition could be packed into one tiny seed.
+Here's the nutritional information for a one-ounce serving of dry roasted sunflower seeds, without salt, per the USDA:

 - Calories: 165

-While sunflower seeds are pretty high in fat for a one-ounce serving, they are made of mostly mono- and polyunsaturated fats, which are a great anti-inflammatory and heart-healthy source of fats our bodies need.
-Additionally, they are a good source of fiber and protein, adding a nice nutrition boost to your favorite granola bars, salads and other recipes.
+While sunflower seeds are fairly high in fat for a one-ounce serving, they are made mostly of beneficial mono- and polyunsaturated fats.
+According to the American Heart Association, these types of fats are anti-inflammatory and heart-healthy sources of fats our bodies need.
+Additionally, sunflower seeds are a good source of fiber and protein, adding a nice nutritional boost to your favorite granola bars, salads and other recipes.

 Sunflower Seeds Boast Anti-Inflammatory Benefits

 Trendy seeds—like chia and hemp—aren't the only ones who get to claim they offer anti-inflammatory benefits.
 While inflammation is a normal—and necessary—reaction to injury in our bodies, chronic systemic inflammation is behind many diseases, according to a 2019 review published in Nature Medicine.
 These diseases include cardiovascular disease, cancer, type 2 diabetes, autoimmune diseases, neurological disorders, metabolic syndrome, and hypertension.
 Eating foods that have anti-inflammatory properties may help combat systemic inflammation, and research, like the 2017 review published in Chemistry Central Journal, suggests that sunflower seeds may be one of these anti-inflammatory foods.